mamurak/model-server/README.md

 Code inside of `main()` is invoked each time an http request is received and contains a new context object.

 #### Client
-An example Jupyter notebook client program `01-iris-rest-client.ipynb`, that makes REST calls to the serverless service.
+A few client programs `01-iris-rest-client.ipynb` and `01-iris-rest-curl.sh`, make REST calls to the serverless service.

 #### Example Setup